justeat/JustEat.RecruitmentTest/Test.Automation.Engineer.md

 #### Platform Choice

 You can create the tests using any language or framework you are experienced with.
-Please write them programmatically as a script produced by a tool such as Postman or SoapUI is not sufficient.
+Please write them programmatically; a script produced by a tool such as Postman or SoapUI is not sufficient.

 #### Task requirements